Visiting Scotney Castle with your dog

-We love dogs, and they're more than welcome to come and explore the estate and garden at Scotney Castle.
-Although the house is just for humans, there are plenty of walks in 780 acres of parkland for you to enjoy with your canine companion.
+We love dogs, and they're very welcome to come and explore the estate and garden at Scotney Castle.

 Where can my dog go?

-Our estate is home to a variety of wildlife and livestock, including our famous herd of Sussex Cattle.
+Our estate is home to a variety of wildlife and livestock, including our sheep and our famous herd of Sussex Cattle.
 For this reason, we ask that you please keep your dogs under control at all times, and on a lead in all areas.

 Dogs are welcome at our woodland sites, Sprivers and Nap Wood.
 Both are areas of woodland where dogs are free to roam off the lead.
 A dog bin is located at the entrance to Sprivers, but please note that there are none at Nap Wood and there are no other facilities at both sites.